April 11, 2024

 Noel Braganza

-With data collected over almost two years, the most used softwares trend has grown.
+With data collected over almost five years, the most used softwares trend has grown.
 Figma still on top, Microsoft Excel up there as a preferred tool to help people succeed at their job.

 It’s just the sort of energy our team needs to keep delivering new and improved features to our product by helping those who are developing a skills matrix for themselves or their team to do more.